Languages tab

 Fallback behavior

-Section titled “Fallback behavior”Tip: “If a locale has no content, it falls back to the default language.”
+Section titled “Fallback behavior”Tip: “If a language has no value, it falls back to the default language.”

 Storefront widget.js: